a-karma/Bogor_Workshop/DAY_2/Session2.md

 - Mark duplicate reads
 - Indexing the bam

-Aligners generates unsorted bam files, a bam is sed to be coordinate sorted if the reads are sorted by coordinates which means that reads from the beginning of the first chromosome are first in the file.
-The alternative option si 'sorting by name' in which reads are sorted by their read ID.
-That's what `samtools sort` is for.

-Duplicates can arise during sample preparation e.g. library construction using PCR (typical of aDNA library prep).
-Duplicate reads can also result from a single amplification cluster, incorrectly detected as multiple clusters by the optical sensor of the sequencing instrument.
-These duplication artifacts are referred to as optical duplicates.
-It is important to remove these arctifacts in order not to bias downstream analysis.
-This is what `samtools markdup` is for.

-Indexing aims to achieve fast retrieval of alignments overlapping a specified region without going through the whole alignments.
-BAM must be sorted by the reference ID and then the leftmost coordinate before indexing.
-That's what `samtools index` is for.
+When aligner software maps sequencing reads to a reference genome, it typically generates unsorted BAM files.
+These files contain read alignments with no regard to their genomic positions, making them difficult to analyze effectively.
+To facilitate efficient downstream analysis, it's essential to sort BAM files by either coordinates or read names.

+Coordinate sorting arranges reads in the BAM file based on their genomic locations, ensuring that reads from the same chromosome and corresponding positions are grouped together.
+This organization enables efficient processing and analysis of mapped reads, as computational tools can navigate the BAM file more quickly and accurately.

+The samtools sort command is a widely used tool for sorting BAM files.
+It takes an unsorted BAM file as input and generates a sorted BAM file based on the specified criteria.

+Duplicate reads can arise from various sources during sequencing, including library preparation steps like PCR (especially in ancient DNA library preparation) and optical artifacts caused by the sequencing instrument.
+These duplicates can skew downstream analyses, making it crucial to remove them. samtools markdup is a tool specifically designed to identify and remove duplicate reads from BAM files.

+By identifying and removing duplicates, samtools markdup helps to ensure that downstream analyses are focused on unique reads, enhancing the accuracy and reliability of downstream analyses, such as variant calling and gene expression analysis.
+This tool is essential for maintaining data integrity and ensuring reliable results in genomics research.

+BAM file indexing serves to expedite the extraction of alignments within a particular genomic region, eliminating the need to scan the entire BAM file for each query.
+The `samtools index` command serves as the standard tool for creating indexes for BAM files.
+It accepts a sorted BAM file as input and generates an associated index file.

 We are going to process only one bam through this pipeline but if you finish early you can repeate these steps for all samples.